 #2: Make your time blocking adaptive

 Another thing you might have tried out in Google Calendar is time blocking.
-Time blocking is the art of scheduling blocks of work on your calendar, and it’s a great way to give yourself the space you need to focus on the stuff that matters to you, and it ensures that you get heads-down time in between the many meetings you have to attend every week.
+Time blocking is the art of scheduling blocks of work on your calendar.
+It’s a great way to give yourself the space you need to focus on the stuff that matters to you, and ensure that you get heads-down time in between the many meetings you have to attend every week.

 But as you may have found, time blocking is pretty hard to accomplish in practice when you’re doing it manually on Google Calendar.
 You might spend all evening Sunday night blocking out the perfect workweek, but none of that matters come Monday morning.
 You’ll quickly find that meetings have collided with your time blocks, and now you have to spend a bunch of time playing Calendar Tetris to get back on track.

 Reclaim gives you a much more adaptive way to block time -- and you don’t have to worry about manually doing the work.
-You can define routines that you want to spend time on each week as well as add the to-dos that you need time for before they’re due, and Reclaim will automatically find time for them in your busy schedule.
+You can define routines that you want to spend time on each week and integrate your task list to make time for your to-dos before they’re due, and Reclaim will automatically find time for them in your busy schedule.

 Best of all, you don’t have to worry about doing your routines or tasks at the same time every week, or sticking to a plan that is super static.
 Instead, Reclaim uses your preferences and inputs to find optimal times for them, and moves them around when interruptions occur to accommodate inbound meetings.